dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 - The database where the object is created will be the database configured at the [environment level in dbt Cloud](/docs/dbt-cloud-environments), or in the `profiles.yml` in dbt Core.

-- The schema depends on whether a [custom schema](/docs/build/custom-schemas) has been defined for the model:
+- The schema depends on whether you have defined a [custom schema](/docs/build/custom-schemas) for the model:
     - If no custom schema is defined, the object will be created in the schema configured in dbt Cloud (`dbt_username` for dev and the default schema for deployment environments) or the schema in the `profiles.yml` in dbt Core.